The productivity paradox: Secrets of highly productive practices

 The answer to the paradox lies in a simple but overlooked truth: productivity isn't about how fast you work — it's about how much friction your systems create.

-In a poorly run practice, the dentist absorbs all of that friction personally slowing them to a crawl.
-In a well-run practice, the systems absorb the friction leaving the dentist to absolutely fly.
+In a poorly run practice, the dentist absorbs all of the friction personally, slowing them to a crawl.
+In a well-run practice, the systems absorb the friction leaving the dentist free to soar.
+This is what dental practice systems and efficiency really mean — not clever scheduling software, but the removal of every obstacle between the dentist and the work they were trained to do.

-By contrast, in low-grossing practices it feels like you’re trying to ride a rusty bike with flat tires up a steep dirt road.
-Everything is so very difficult.
+By contrast, in low-grossing practices it feels like you're trying to ride a rusty old bike with flat tires up a steep dirt road.
+Everything is a battle.

 Low-grossing practices

-While I was working in a low-grossing practice some time ago a patient came in with a toothache and, after some discussion, decided to save the tooth with a root filling.
-I said to the nurse: “Let’s go!”
+While I was working in a low-grossing practice a patient came in with a toothache and, after some discussion, decided to save the tooth with a root filling.
+I said to the nurse: "Let's go!"
 Immediately she vanished out of the room.

 The treatment rooms in such practices appear to have instruments and materials laid out in pretty much random fashion.
-Setting up for a routine procedure might require the nurse or the dentist to open four or five different drawers.
+Setting up for a routine procedure might require the nurse or the dentist to open four or five different drawers and pick out items one by one.

 In low-grossing practices the dentist carries out many tasks the team could and should handle — tasks that would actually add variety and interest to their jobs.
-I once compiled a list of 43 such tasks I’d been forced to do in low-grossing practices.
-And because there are rarely checklists in place, the dentist must constantly watch for mistakes rather than focus on the patient in front of them.
+I once compiled a list of 43 such tasks I'd been forced to do in low-grossing practices.
+And because there are no checklists in place in such practices, the dentist must constantly watch for mistakes which takes away focus from the patient in the chair.

 The systems in low-grossing practices are often maddeningly inefficient.
 In the least dentist-friendly practice I've ever worked in, the checkout procedure was a nightmare.
 It had eight steps (all of which the dentist had to do) and ran like this: